BCCE/mattermost-plugin-channel-guard/README.md

 # Channel Guard Plugin

 Use this plugin to make channels read-only to some and writeable to other users.
-Channel Admins, Team admin, bots and system are all allowed to post still.
+Channel Admins, Team admin, bots and system are all allowed to post.

 ## Configuration

-1. Go to **System Console > Plugins > Management** and click **Enable** to enable the Welcome Bot plugin.
+1. Go to **System Console > Plugins > Management** and click **Enable** to enable the Channel Guard plugin.

 2. Modify your `config.json` file to include your Guards, under the `PluginSettings`.
 See below for an example of what this should look like.